ReemAlsamary/Robot-Navigation-Using-SLAM-ROS/README.md

 ---

-### 8. Save a Map.
-After the map is created successfully in Rviz, open new terminal and save it using the command below:
+### 8. Save a Map
+- After the map is created successfully in Rviz, open new terminal and save it using the command below:
 ```
 $ rosrun map_server map_saver -f ~/map
 ```